+Code: GMVNSL_IAA-GPS-SPS-Q4-22

-Code: GMVNSL_IAA-GPS-SPS-Q2-21 Date: 16/07/21
+Date: 27/01/23

+Version: 1.0

+Page: 14 of 32
-■ Performance monitoring is local to the monitoring station with a coverage area defined by the correlation of the major error sources and the configuration of the constellation.

-■ The range domain errors contain the residuals of other error sources other than the SIS range errors, hence the performance statistics generated are conservative.
+- Performance monitoring is local to the monitoring station with a coverage area defined by the correlation of the major error sources and the configuration of the constellation. - The range domain errors contain the residuals of other error sources other than the SIS range errors, hence the performance statistics generated are conservative.